Supporting Transition - Foundation Stage to Key Stage 1

-This course will help schools to ensure that learning experiences in Year 1 build upon the personalised approaches and structured play-based learning of the Reception class; promoting the positive development of children throughout their later primary years.
-Opportunity will be given for teachers to deepen knowledge and understanding of the expectations in both the EYFS 2014 and the National Curriculum 2014.
+This 2 day training will help schools to ensure that learning experiences in Year 1 build upon the personalised approaches and structured play-based learning of the Reception class and promote the positive development of children throughout the later primary years.
+Teachers will deepen their understanding of the expectations in both the EYFS 2014 and the National Curriculum 2014.

-The course will focus on children’s development and wellbeing, the learning environment, the role of ongoing observations and assessment in raising achievement, and ways to support parents to understand the value of integrated approaches to teaching and learning in KS1.
-Participants will examine responsible pedagogy in Year 1 and consider ways in which schools can develop approaches to supporting transition.
+The training will focus on children’s development and wellbeing, the learning environment, the role of ongoing observations and assessments and ways to support parents to understand learning in KS1.
+Teachers will examine responsible pedagogy in Year 1 and consider ways in which schools can develop approaches to supporting transition.

-• Consider what children’s deep learning looks like and the impact of the Characteristics of Learning on future attainment, life chances and development
+- Consider the impact of the Characteristics of Learning on future attainment, life chances and development

-• Explore how to enable children to strengthen characteristics of learning through appropriate provision in Key Stage 1 and meaningful partnerships with parents
+- Explore enabling children to strengthen learning through appropriate provision in Key Stage 1 and meaningful partnerships with parents

-• Reflect on the importance of working with high quality texts to inspire high quality and contextualised learning experiences
+- Reflect on the importance of working with high quality texts to inspire contextualised learning experiences

 "Children’s learning needs at age 6 are pretty much the same as at age 5, so we need to be asking whether current practices and opportunities in Year 1 classrooms reflect the active and interactive children we see learning in the Foundation Stage.
 "Moving on to Key Stage 1, Julie Fisher (2010)